barthap/ChatRooms/README.md

 ## Deploying to production server

+> Currently, the deployment workflow is down, because the app is unused.
+In order to enable it, please follow [this instruction](./DEPLOYING.md).

 To deploy app to publicly exposed production server (contact me to get address), do the following:

 1. Create a Pull Request with your changes.